buhrmi/buhrmi/README.md

 # Hi there 👋

-I'm a Ruby on Rails developer and also the Founder of the [Shitcoin Society](https://www.shitcoinsociety.com).
+I'm a Ruby on Rails developer and browser-based game maker, currently working on the [Shitcoin Society](https://www.shitcoinsociety.com).
 The future of finance is here!
-Currently I work as a full-time web developer at [CDMN GmbH](https://cdmn.netlify.app).
+Besides that I also work as a full-time web developer for [CDMN GmbH](https://cdmn.netlify.app).

 ## 2022 Portfolio